-The more you monitor your snake collection, the better.
+The more you monitor your snake’s condition, the better.
 Automation is good in a way—an automated machine won’t ever forget to spray in the same way that a person can.
-But there’s a danger of too much automation, where you infrequently check on your pet, and health issues can develop.
+But there’s a danger of too much automation, where you infrequently check on your pet snake, and health issues are allowed to develop.

 If you’re an organized person and you like doing things yourself, you could use a spray bottle.
-But there’s a big difference between a basic spray bottle and a proper one.
 This one from

-Conceptual Creations isn’t specifically manufactured for snakes, but it works well.
+Conceptual Creations, and available on Amazon, isn’t specifically manufactured for snakes, but it works well.

 The bottle itself is only small at 3” by 11”, but it doesn’t need to be any bigger.
-It has a specially constructed, high-quality brass nozzle which doesn’t create droplets.
-It creates a nice, fine mist.
+It has a specially constructed, high-quality brass nozzle that doesn’t create droplets.
+It creates a fine mist.
 The nozzle can be adjusted.

 This is precisely what you need to raise humidity quickly.
 Big water droplets take time to evaporate and release moisture into the air.
 These droplets are so fine that it takes no time at all.